 An avid angler, Rod Teehan has decked hard-battling species ranging from carp to tarpon.
 Among his favorites are bronzebacks, bucketmouths, pike, stripers, and snook.

-Eric Burnley has fished hard, managed a tackle shop, run a fishing school and launched his own guide service while establishing himself as one of the top outdoors writers in our region.
+Eric Burnley has fished hard, managed a tackle shop, run a fishing school and launched his own guide service while establishing himself as one of the most trusted writers in the business while providing weekly reports for The Fisherman Magazine from the Delaware and Chesapeake Bay region.

 A well-traveled angler and outdoors scribe, Don Kamienski has sampled some of the top-rated fishing destinations in the world but his favorite trips are those targeting fluke in his home waters.